 Welcome Ramsey County Jurors!

-Information about our COVID-19 response can be found on the State Juror Webpage.
+Effective August 2, 2021, Jurors in Ramsey County will be required to wear face coverings.
+Additional information about our COVID-19 response can be found on the State Juror Webpage.

 Trial by jury is a basic American right, enshrined in both our State and Federal Constitutions.
 As a prospective juror, you have an opportunity to participate directly in a critical component of our democracy.
 Jury Duty … an obligation, an honor.